Lawtro37/obfiscate/README.md

 ### normalised code "~"

 ### createVariable(value)
 This function is used to create a new variable.
-The `value` parameter represents the initial value of the variable. it can be acsesed by its index wich is determend by when this function is called
+The `value` parameter represents the initial value of the variable. it can be acsesed by its index wich is determend by when this function is called.
+for example:
 ```javascript
 createVariable("test1") <-- index: 0
 createVariable("test2") <-- index: 1